-The best attractions in Clarke Quay and Riverside are just a quick walk from Clarke Quay or City Hall (across the river) MRT stations, and our carefully chosen selection includes a host of family-friendly activities and cultural visits that are perfect for the day time hours - leaving you plenty of time to enjoy that thriving Clarke Quay nightlife when the sun goes down.
+Most of the top-rated attractions around Clarke Quay are walking distance from MRT stations, and our carefully chosen selection includes a host of family-friendly activities and cultural visits that are perfect for the day time hours.
+This would leave you plenty of time to enjoy that thriving Clarke Quay nightlife when the sun goes down.

 - Chinatown at Night with Dinner & Cruise

-The Singapore River lies at the heart of the Clarke Quay, providing the central artery for this area’s thriving nightlife scene.
+The Singapore River lies at the heart of Clarke Quay, providing the central artery for this area’s thriving nightlife scene.
 However, the river offers visitors much more than just a picturesque spot to come for food and drinks.
-Boat tours are available that cruise up and down the entire length of the river, taking advantage of all the interesting sights along the way, ending up in Clarke Quay, Boat Quay and eventually the Marina Bay.
+Boat tours are available that cruise up and down the entire length of the river, taking advantage of all the interesting sights along the way, and ending up in Clarke Quay, Boat Quay, and eventually the Marina Bay.

-A good 2 or 3 hours should be set aside to explore the plethora of galleries and displays, each providing something fascinating even if you don’t consider yourself to be a history-buff.
-Right the way down to the discovery of the island state, to its well-documented colonialisation and cultural diversification, all the way up to the present day; the Asian Civilisations Museum traces it all with over 14,000 square metres of floor space and 1,300 artefacts from across all corners of Asia.
+A good 2 or 3 hours should be set aside to explore the plethora of galleries and displays, each providing something fascinating even if you don’t consider yourself to be a history buff.
+From the discovery of the island state to its well-documented colonialisation and cultural diversification, and all the way up to present day, the Asian Civilisations Museum traces it all with over 14,000 square metres of floor space and 1,300 artefacts from across all corners of Asia.
 Read More...

-- Address: 1 Empress Place Singapore
+- Location: 1 Empress Pl, Singapore 179555, Singapore

 - Tel: +65 6332 7798

 Lush trees and vegetation are in rich supply at this unexpected spot, which is particularly popular for joggers, dog walkers, or just anybody fancying a break from the sprawling metropolis that is Singapore.
-Fort Canning Park can be found just behind the main complex of bars and restaurants at Clarke Quay, and can be easily reached from both Clarke Quay and City Hall MRT stations.
+Fort Canning Park can be found just behind the main complex of bars and restaurants at Clarke Quay and can be easily reached from both Clarke Quay and City Hall MRT stations.
 Read More...

 - Opening Hours: Daily from 5pm until late

 - Tel: +65 6338 1766

 Lockdown Singapore is a real-life escape game in which players are placed into a ‘locked’ room and have to collaboratively figure a way of getting out.
 Each room presents a new puzzle, some simple, some not, and if you get really stuck you can always ask the helpful staff for clues.
 Failing that, there’s an emergency escape door for those that become too claustrophobic or find that their time has run out – whichever comes sooner.

 - Opening Hours: Daily from 11am to 10pm

 - Tel: +65 6677 8478

 Our top tip is to head to the section of North Bridge Road that crosses the river near Clarke Quay station.
-Looking south from there, you have Singapore’s towering central business to your east, and the majestic Marina Bay Sands directly ahead of you, which puts on a spectacular laser show every day at 20:00 and 21:30.
+Looking south from there, you have Singapore’s towering central business to your east, and the majestic Marina Bay Sands directly ahead of you, which puts on a spectacular laser show every evening at 8pm and 9:30pm.
 You can then peruse down one of the waterside lanes packed full of colourful bars and restaurants.
 Read More...

-Inside you’ll find the equally impressive Civil Defence Heritage Gallery, and visitors can walk around for free whilst learning about the interesting history of this important Singapore landmark.
+Inside you’ll find the equally impressive Civil Defence Heritage Gallery, and you can walk around for free whilst learning about the interesting history of this important Singapore landmark.
 A great activity for kids too – especially as they get to hold some of the fire station’s equipment, sit in a truck and even don a fireman’s helmet!
 Find it by walking either from Clarke Quay or City Hall MRT stations.

 - Opening Hours: Daily from 10am to 5pm

 - Address: 62 Hill Street, Singapore

 - Tel: +65 6332 3178

 Hong San See Temple

-This 100-year-old Chinese temple is a great place to check out if you’re in the Clarke Quay area and fancy something a bit more cultural than nightlife and shopping.
+Hong San See Temple is an over a century-old Chinese temple that's also a great place to check out if you’re in the Clarke Quay area and fancy something a bit more cultural than nightlife and shopping.
 Located on Mohamed Sultan Road, the temple is comprised of a series of buildings, courtyards and statues, making for a tranquil place of worship for Buddhists, as well as an interesting photo-op for the ever-growing number of tourists who pass by.

 - Opening Hours: Daily from 8am to 6pm

 - Tel: +65 6737 3683

-This great 75-seat cinema is just a quick walk over North Bridge Road form Clarke Quay, and puts on daily screenings of independent local and international films.
+The Arts House is a great 75-seat cinema that's just a quick walk over North Bridge Road from Clarke Quay.
+The cinema puts on daily screenings of independent local and international films.
 All set in beautiful colonial-style building, The Arts House Screening Room also lays on regular art exhibitions showcasing some of the best up-and-coming artists of Singapore.

-- Address: 1 Old Parliament Lane, Singapore 179429
+- Location: 1 Old Parliament Lane, Singapore 179429, Singapore

 - Tel: +65 6332 6900